gliu2k/SAP-Datasphere/DataBuilder/Model.md

 #### 2.2.4.
 Data Access Control

+Apply the access to the view data at the row-level.
-It is to apply the row-level data access to the data,  similarly to the **Analytic Privileges** in SAP HANA.
+It is very similarly to the **Analytic Privileges** in SAP HANA and is defined in **Piont 6** of this section.

 ![alt text](/DataBuilder/images/GV_DCA.png?raw=true)